-As I am finishing a book manuscript about how China, India and other large economies in the Global South are changing global order (to be published with Polity Press next year), several friends and colleagues believe I am late to the game.
-During the second half of last year, the 15 largest emerging-market economies experienced the biggest capital outflows since the 2008 global financial crisis.
-During recent stock market turmoil in Shanghai, a friend based in New York sent me screenshots of the Shanghai Stock Exchange Composite Index, jokingly adding "useful for your book about the rise of China".
+During the second half of 2015, the 15 largest emerging-market economies experienced the biggest capital outflows since the 2008 global financial crisis.
+During a stock market turmoil in Shanghai, soon afterwards a friend based in New York sent me screenshots of the Shanghai Stock Exchange Composite Index, jokingly adding "useful for your work about the rise of China".
 Last week, a colleague picked up a book of mine about the G20 off the shelf and quipped that it was now useful material for a history course.

 Voicing optimism about emerging markets is not a popular thing to do these days, but neither was being confident about the future of the internet after the dotcom bust in 2001.
 Jim O'Neill may be ridiculed these days for having sold a false story about the rise of the rest.
 Indeed, the structural challenges China and other large developing countries face are enormous.
 Growth over the coming years may very well hover around 5%, half of what it used to be for the past 35 years since its transition to a market economy began.
 Despite impressive growth rates on the subcontinent, poverty is still a massive problem in India.

 And yet, seen from a broader historical perspective, Jim O'Neill merely confirmed a macro trend that has been going on for decades, namely the growing percentage of people living in developed countries.
 Bar any profoundly unexpected event (such as a global pandemic), this development is set to endure, and none of the previous economic crises are likely to affect it in the long term.
 After all, few historians would argue that the 1997 financial crash in Asia marked the 20th century more than the economic transformation of the continent, lifting hundreds of millions of people out of poverty.